LLNL/RAJA/docs/sphinx/tutorial.rst

   });

-In summary, these RAJA template methods require a user to understand how to specify the items:
+In summary, these RAJA template methods require a user to understand how to specify several items:

   #.
 The lambda capture type; e.g., [=] or [&]

   #.
 The desired execution policy (or policies)

   #.
-The loop iteration space(s) -- in most cases a valid iteration space is any valid random access container.
+The loop iteration space(s) -- in most cases an iteration space can be any valid random access container

   #.
 The data type of loop iteration variables

   #.
 The lambda that defines the loop body

 The remainder of this tutorial illustrates how to use RAJA with examples that